Degree Programme in Social Services

 The application period has closed.

 You may also be interested in these programmes

 Are you interested in holistic wellbeing of individuals?
 Apply for a Bachelor's Degree Programme in Nursing!

 Bachelor's Degree Service Business Management

-Degree programme in Service Business Management gives you necessary knowledge and skills to succeed in today's dynamic and competitive business environment.
+Learn all necessary knowledge and skills to succeed in today's dynamic and competitive business environment!